- API fetch

 SWIFT

-Swift Computed Property: Syntax, Behavior, and Use Cases
+Swift Computed Properties: Syntax, Behavior, and Use Cases

-feature allows you to define a property whose value is calculated each time it's accessed, rather than being stored directly in memory.
-Unlike stored properties, a computed property doesn't hold data but instead provides a getter (and optionally a setter) to compute its value on demand.
+Computed properties in Swift let you define a property whose value is calculated every time it’s accessed.
+Unlike stored properties, they don’t hold data in memory—instead, they use a getter (and optionally a setter) to compute their value on demand.

-code is ideal when the value of a property depends on other values or when you want to encapsulate logic in a concise, readable way.
-Computed properties can be used in classes, structs, and enums to simplify code, improve clarity, and maintain consistency across property access.
+This approach is ideal when a property depends on other values or encapsulates logic you want to keep concise and readable.
+Computed properties work in structs, classes, and enums, helping you simplify code and ensure consistency across your types.

 struct Rectangle {